 My blog is very much a part of my life.
 Not blogging felt like a betrayal of that part of my life.
 So for a blogger whose goal is to be as transparent as possible, feeling like you have nothing left to tell your world, feeling like you are drowning in anxiety is possibly the most important thing to lay down before your world of hearts.

-The good news is there comes a turning point.
-Somewhere along the cusp of licking your wounds and rising from your self-defeat that you realize all you have been going through is something that the people who have read your works for almost 5 years, or maybe even no years yet, should know.
+The good news is, there comes a turning point.
+Somewhere along the cusp of licking your wounds and rising from your self-defeat, you realize all you have been going through is something that the people who have read your works for almost 5 years, or maybe even no years yet, should know.
 You realize you brought them along for every other journey.
 They have been there for the happy moments, the irate moments, and the blah blah moments.
 They even know about the I saw a million geese flying overhead moments.
 Conveniently, I just saw 7 geese flying overhead.
-You brought your people along for all of those moments.
+You brought your people along for all of those experiences.
 Yet, when you are rising from your lowest point you feel as though you cannot express to them your transpiring.
-For some illogical reason they could not, would not or should not meet you there.
+For some illogical reason, they could not, would not or should not meet you there.

-Maintaining a blog and maintaining a marriage, first and foremost, requires love—a selfless giving of one’s own experiences, thoughts and windows for an all-encompassing good.
+Maintaining a blog and maintaining a marriage, first and foremost, requires love—a selfless giving of one’s own experiences, thoughts, and windows for an all-encompassing good.
 Then there must come a sense of peace.
-Peace affirms whatever truth I speak through this blog, you—my readers will be receive with and in love.
-Somewhere in the blog you will find justice.
-Justice is giving yourself permission to say this is how exactly I feel, and I am not going to change the way I feel for anyone, but myself.
+Peace affirms whatever truth I speak through this blog, you—my readers will receive with and in love.
+Somewhere in the blog, you will find justice.
+Justice is giving yourself permission to say, “This is how exactly I feel, and I am not going to change the way I feel for anyone but myself.”

 The most important, yet it is almost the smallest of all, is freedom.
-Once you would achieve the first love, peace, truth, and justice—freedom comes naturally.
+Once you manage love, peace, truth, and justice—freedom comes naturally.
 Your freedom to express yourself wholly in a marriage makes you free.
-Freedom makes you feel as though there is nothing that you cannot accomplish.
-Your freedom makes you feel as though there is no sky that could be a limit.
+Freedom makes you feel that you can accomplish anything.
+Your freedom reassures you that there is no sky to limit you.
 Freedom states that outer space is just another world to be explored.